NBA, U.S. Tennis, Sky, urge U.S. action on alleged Saudi TV piracy

 The “Special 301 Report on Intellectual Property Rights” is an annual report in which the United States highlights the countries it considers the worst offenders of intellectual property rights.

-Other organisations that filed complaints include Canal+, beIN Media Group and MIRAMAX, a sports coalition that includes Major League Baseball and the National Football League, and the U.S. Chamber of Commerce.
+Other organizations that filed complaints include Canal+, beIN Media Group and MIRAMAX - a sports coalition that includes Major League Baseball, the National Football League and the U.S. Chamber of Commerce.

 The Saudi government media office did not immediately respond to a Reuters request for comment on the filings.